ultimatekarate/ultimatekarate/README.md

 Math, Rust, and LLM governance.

+About: My day job is writing CRUD code in Python.
+This is where I play.

 phalanx — tamper-proof video evidence mobile app.
 This is my flagship project.

 These projects are offshoots of Phalanx: